mikawaifu/ru-cs439-final-project/README.md

 ```

 ### 2. Train Verifier
-Train the scoring model on the training set:
+Train the scoring model on the training set (see details above):
 ```bash
 python -m src.legaladapter.verify.train
 ```